ad6398/Question-Generation/README.md

 # Question-Generation
 Question Generation using transformers

-Given a paragraph/text.
-Generate all the possible question related to this paragraph.
-Context(basically answer) may or may not be provided to generate question.
-If context is provided then genrate that question from that paragraph whose answer would be that context.
+Given a paragraph, generate all the possible questions related to this paragraph.
+If a context is provided, create those questions from that paragraph whose answer should be that context.

 ## Dataset and Metrices